 Success in AI is about more than technical talent.
 We believe the secret is in understanding what specific business outcome you are designing for and then being able to intelligently select the right data and content to train your model for this outcome.
 We believe Nuxeo Insight is a powerful tool that we can place in the hands of business users to leverage AI to create new value for their organization.

-For more about Nuxeo Artificial Intelligence, visit nuxeo.com/products/ai/.
+For more about Nuxeo Artificial Intelligence, visit Nuxeo Insight, our AI/ML Offering for content management.